-This Hearty Lentil Stew recipe is a richly flavored vegan stew that’s loaded with chunks of fresh vegetables and lentils.
+This Hearty Lentil Stew recipe is a richly flavored vegan lentil stew that’s loaded with chunky pieces of vegetables and lots of flavor.
 As far as lentil recipes go, they don’t come much easier to make than this one.
 This vegan lentil stew recipe is one of my favorite meatless meals to make!

 white pot filled with vegetables and legumes

 I love everything about this vegan lentil stew recipe!!
 It’s one of those really quick and easy meatless meals to pull together.
-The seasonings here are simple – a little cumin and a barely noticeable hint of cinnamon, which makes this vegan stew both warm and earthy.. pot of vegan stew with lentils and vegetables
+The seasonings here are simple – a little cumin and a barely noticeable hint of cinnamon, which makes this vegan lentil stew both warm and earthy..
+White pot of vegan lentil stew with chunky vegetables

 Lentil Stew Recipe

-The list of ingredients for this Hearty Lentil Stew may seem long, but this vegan stew recipe comes together in a pinch!
+The list of ingredients for this Hearty Lentil Stew recipe may seem long, but it pulls together quick and easily.

 • Dried Lentils – You can use either green or brown lentils for this stew.

-• Aromatics – We use a delicious combination of celery (with some of the leaves), carrot, onion, leeks and garlic for this soup.
+• Aromatics – We use a delicious combination of celery (with some of the leaves), carrot, onion, leeks and garlic for this recipe.

 • Olive oil – We use extra-virgin olive oil to saute the aromatics with.

-• Vegetables – Added kale, sweet potato and red potato make this stew completely satisfying.
+• Vegetables – Added kale, sweet potato and red potato makes this stew completely satisfying.

 • Canned tomatoes – Canned tomatoes add a delicious flavor to the broth.